NKInstinct/flowGate/README.md

 act as a clear and concise guide to beginning with flow cytometry analysis in R in general, so suggestions on where to clarify or correct the vignette are always welcome.

+## Installation Instructions

+flowGate can be installed from Bioconductor by running `BiocManager::install("flowGate")`.
+Please see the vignette for a more detailed set of steps to install flowGate if you are new to Bioconductor package installation.
+The devel version can also be installed with `devtools::install_github("NKInstinct/flowGate")`

+## Contributions

+Contributions to flowGate are always welcome!
+If there is a bug that needs squishing or a feature you'd like to see added, please open an Issue at github.com/NKInstinct/flowGate.
+Additionally, if you'd like to contribute code, please fork the repo from github.com/NKInstinct/flowGate and then submit a pull request when finished and we'll see about incorporating your changes.

+Please note that flowGate is intended to be approachable to cytometerists regardless of R coding ability, so contributions and suggestions with an eye to making it easier to use or understand are especially welcome!